-Many small businesses have been hit hard by COVID-19 in 2020.
-The federal government, the Treasury Department, and the Small Business Administration (SBA) have responded by creating several programs to help businesses pay their employees and survive the economic impacts of the coronavirus.
+Many small businesses have been hit hard by COVID-19 in 2020, continuing into 2021.
+The federal government, the Treasury Department, the IRS, and the Small Business Administration (SBA) have responded by creating several programs to help businesses pay their employees and survive the economic impacts of the coronavirus.

-Here are the key small business relief options your business may be able to take advantage of during COVID-19:
+Here are the key small business relief options your business may be able to take advantage of during COVID-19.
+Some of these have been changed by the America Rescue Plan.

 - Employee Retention Credit: Reduces payroll taxes for employers who agree to keep employees on the payroll.